Coderior/lovingmemory/README.md

 # Self hosted memorial and funeral arrangements site
-I built this as a central place people could go to find out about funeral arrangements for my mom.
-I hope someone else in a similar situation finds it useful.
+I originally built this as a central place people could go to find out about funeral arrangements for my mom.
+I have open sourced it in the hope I hope someone else in a similar situation is able to find it useful.

 [demo.lovingmemory.link](https://demo.lovingmemory.link)